stanac/LiteApi/README.md

 ## MVC-style inspired .NET Core WEB API with JSON only support

 LiteApi is .net core middleware inspired by MVC-style Controller/Action principles.
-It's still in alpha and currently initial tests are showing that it can handle about 50% more requests per second than MVC6 (asp.net core).
+It's still in beta and currently initial tests are showing that it can handle about 50%-90% more requests per second than MVC6 (asp.net core).
+Check [intro post](http://stanacev.com/2016/09/06/liteapi-alternative-web-api-net-core-middleware-intro/) and [performance comparison post](http://stanacev.com/2016/09/08/liteapi-performance-comparison/).

 LiteApi is still in prerelease phase, to install it use nuget, or add it to project.json file manually: